GIM Framework · Plain-Language Methodology for Pastors

 01 · Theological Foundation

-Observable fruit is the only kind
+Observable fruit is the only kind we can watch.

-Where is Gospel fruit becoming visible in our neighborhoods — and where is its absence most urgent?
+The central question: where is Gospel fruit becoming visible in our neighborhoods — and where is its absence most urgent?

 Jonathan Edwards argued that the chief evidence of genuine conversion is not emotional experience but consistent, habitual practice shaped by holy love.
 What begins as inward regeneration eventually presses outward into how a person serves their neighbor, spends their money, and orders their household.
 These practices, repeated across many lives, aggregate into community-level patterns.